 Many android users complain about the system sounds in android devices and they also need to change them.
 By default, android uses a bell-like sound to indicate that the charger is connected.
 If you have a charger that has a bit of a loose connection this bell sound plays out each time the charger disconnects and connects which is sort of annoying.
 So today we will discuss how to change the charging sound on Android.

 Android is customizable in many ways.
 Especially if you are a computer programmer and you like to tweak things a little bit here and there, android is the choice for you.
 With over two billion users android has become the most popular mobile OS platform.
 Andriod 11 was released on 11th September 2020 but not many devices use android 11 right now.
 People love android because it is good for any kind of customization.
 And also it’s fairly easy to develop apps and tools for the android ecosystem than other mobile ecosystems such as iOS.
 With these things, intact android certainly is the dominant choice in the mobile OS platform market.

 Charging sound is a System UI sound in android.
-Which means android does not allow the user to change it upfront.
+This means android does not allow the user to change it upfront.
 Some other examples of system UI sounds are notification sound, phone on/off sound, low battery sound.
 If you need to change any of these sounds in your device you need to access the system sound files and change the sound files related to these sounds.

 If you are not familiar with the term ‘android rooting’ you should consider more about following these steps.
 And this might not work for all devices and all android versions.
 But if you like to try you are welcome to follow these steps.
 But of course, your device should be a rooted android device to make this work.